Annuradhaa/Stock-Portfolio-Management-Using-Patterns-Similarity-And-Price-Based/README.md

 [![Open In Colab]()

-> Replace the above link with your actual Colab notebook URL.

----

 ## 🧠 Overview
 Financial markets are dynamic and complex.
 Recognizing stocks that move alike helps investors manage risk and optimize portfolios.